bitcriminals/bitcriminals.github.io/writeups/_tryhackme/unstabletwin.md

 curl -i -s http://10.10.196.16/info

 ```
-However it returned 1.3.6-final (which did not turn out to be the correct answer),so I thought it is some machine error and so I sent the request again and (much to my bewilderment).got a different build version.
+However it returned 1.3.6-final (which did not turn out to be the correct answer),so I thought it is some machine error and so I sent the request again and (much to my bewilderment) got a different build version.

 ```
 1.3.4-dev